 Diabetic Type 2 Peer Support Group Bromley, Kent

 I organise a diabetic peer support group for Type 2 diabetics in Bromley, Kent.
-We meet on the last Saturday of the month at Bromley Parish Church in Church Road, Bromley from 11.00am-12.00pm.
+We meet on the first Saturday of the month at Bromley Parish Church in Church Road, Bromley from 11.00am-12.00pm.